mendozagioo/cactu/documentation/base/reboot.md

 ## Native font stack

 For optimum text rendering on every device and OS.
-Read more about [native font stacks in this *Smashing Magazine* article](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).
+Read more about <a href="https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/" target="_blank">native font stacks in this <em>Smashing Magazine</em> article</a>.

 {% highlight sass %}
 $font-family-sans-serif: